Looking for Bordeaux hotels? Read our review of this wine estate and hotel, and check out more places to eat and drink in Bordeaux here.

 If Robin Hutson, of British hotel mini-chain The Pig (and, before that, Hotel du Vin), was French this is the hotel he might have opened.
 20 minutes’ drive from Bordeaux, in Martillac, Les Sources de Caudalie is the epitome of carefully put-together rustic chic.
-There’s a stone manor house at its heart, a small lake and a hard-working kitchen garden behind it and, off to one side a hamlet-like extension of new suites, opened just over a year ago.
+There’s a stone manor house at its heart, a small lake and a hard-working kitchen garden behind it and, off to one side a hamlet-like extension of suites.

 Great food and wine are the focus at this gastronomic getaway but even the finest dining (the hotel’s main restaurant, La Grand’ Vigne, holds two Michelin stars) is done without fuss.
 Spend time between meals working off your indulgence with a walk or a bike ride along the 5km of woodland trails that surround the property.

 Which room should I book at Les Sources de Caudalie?

 The newer, cabin-like suites (designed to reflect the oyster fishermen’s huts of Cap Ferret, in the nearby Arcachon Basin), with their whitewashed timber walls, retro-influenced furniture and spa-like bathrooms, are the ones to splash out on; in the evenings you’ll be serenaded by frogs as you return to your room along flower- and water-lined pathways.
 In the mornings, step onto your private terrace and watch carthorses ploughing the vines just outside.

 While some of the rooms in the main building are the epitomy of classic French country chic, some of the most basic rooms are a little dated (if you’re staying in one of these, make a beeline for the ‘cigar tower’ above the lobby; a lofty lounge with comfy armchairs, antiques and a beautiful old tiled chimney fire, it’s the place to come for romantic views over the surrounding gardens and vineyards).